big spender

 quantityis the number of discounts the customer will receive; it must be numeric

-choiceis the string PROD, CAT, PRICE, MINPRICE or MANUF, followed by an identifier (product or category id, or product price), followed by a percent or dollar sign, followed by an amount
+choiceis the string PROD, CAT, PRICE, MINPRICE or MANUF, followed by an identifier (product or category id, product price or manufacturer id), followed by a percent or dollar sign, followed by an amount

 <PROD | CAT | PRICE | MINPRICE | MANUF> <product or category identifier or price> < "$" | "%" > <discount amount>